Paul Bradley (fighter)

 Paul Bradley (born June 13, 1983) is a retired American mixed martial artist who competed mostly in the Welterweight division.
-A professional competitor since 2006, Bradley has also fought in the Bellator MMA, UFC, Strikeforce, Shark Fights, King of the Cage, and was a contestant on The Ultimate Fighter: Team Rampage vs. Team Forrest.
+A professional competitor since 2006, Bradley has also fought in the Bellator MMA, UFC, Strikeforce, Shark Fights, King of the Cage, PFL, and was a contestant on The Ultimate Fighter: Team Rampage vs. Team Forrest.

 Background

 Born and raised in Tama, Iowa, Bradley competed in wrestling at South Tama High School where he was a state champion in his senior season, in addition to runner-up finishes as a junior and sophomore.
 Bradley was also a Cadet National Champion as a freshman, and earned in two letters in football as well as one in baseball.
 In football, Bradley won All-Conference honors as a senior and compiled an overall record in wrestling of 168-18 before continuing his career at the University of Iowa.
 At Iowa, Bradley was a two-time All-American and finished as high as fourth at the NCAA Championships.
 After graduating, Bradley coached wrestling at the University of Buffalo and Indiana University before transitioning into mixed martial arts.